 Parsley Walnut Pesto is a perfect fall and winter remedy to pesto withdrawal.
 Toss it with pasta, spread it on bread, use as a sauce for chicken, or dip veggies into it.

-Note: It stores beautifully for up to a week, covered, in the fridge and several months in the freezer.
+Note: This pesto stores beautifully for up to a week, covered, in the fridge and several months in the freezer.

 Prep Time: 10 minutes

 - 2 – 3 cloves garlic

 - Leaves from 2 bunches flat-leaf parsley

 - 1–2 Tbsp. fresh lemon juice or cider vinegar

 - 1/2 cup freshly grated aged Pecorino cheese, plus more for serving